 This Image was created by and is the Copyright of Vintage Digital

+The Lexicon PCM 41 was a huge success for Lexicon when it was released back in 1980 and even today you will still find them in use in major recording studios everywhere.
 The Lexicon PCM 41 was eventually replaced by the Lexicon PCM 42 which featured longer delay times, but retained the sonic characteristics of the Lexicon PCM 41.

 The Lexicon PCM 41 is a versatile Digital Delay Processor, a compact third generation system that yields up to 800 milliseconds of high performance audio delay.
 It includes a host of special features, not found in simple delay lines, features that enable the performing musician to readily obtain pleasing and unique special effects.